veddevv/nanohw/README.md

 Noen versjoner (kansje alle) av NanoHW kan være ødelagte, og jeg vet ikke hvordan man kan fikse de foreløpig.
 Takk for at du forstår.
 / Some versions (maybe all) of NanoHW may be broken and I don't know how to fix them yet.
 Thank you for your understanding.

+# DETTE REPOET ER NÅ ARKIVERT. / THIS REPO IS NOW ARCHIVED.

 # NanoHW